ppeble/emissary-ingress.dev/content/en/docs/1.14/topics/install/helm.md

 # Install with Helm

-[Helm](https://helm.sh) is a package manager for Kubernetes that automates the release and management of software on Kubernetes. $productName$ can be installed via a Helm chart with a few simple steps, depending on if you are deploying for the first time, upgrading $productName$ from an existing installation, or migrating from $productName$.
+[Helm](https://helm.sh) is a package manager for Kubernetes that automates the release and management of software on Kubernetes.
+Emissary can be installed via a Helm chart with a few simple steps, depending on if you are deploying for the first time, upgrading Emissary from an existing installation, or migrating from Emissary.

 ## Before you begin

-The $productName$ Helm chart is hosted by Datawire and published at `https://www.getambassador.io`.
+The Emissary Helm chart is hosted by Datawire and published at `https://www.getambassador.io`.

 Start by adding this repo to your helm client with the following command: